ChatDeBlofeld/seafile-arm-docker-base/SQLITE_2_MYSQL.md

 mv db sqlite
 ```

-Change the seafile image tag to `11` and add a database service in your compose file.
+Change the seafile image tag to `11` **(will not work with upcoming versions)** and add a database service in your compose file.
 When using my configuration, it only means the following changes in your dotenv:

 ```
 # MariaDB